dynastyprocess/DynastyProcessDraftContest/about.md

-Welcome to the DynastyProcess 2022 NFL Draft Contest!
+Welcome to the DynastyProcess/TDM 2022 NFL Draft Contest!

 **CHALLENGE**